stefanbc/ghost-update/README.md

 # ghoster

-A small bash script that updates your Ghost instance
+A small bash script that installs a specified Ghost version

 ## Before usage

-Keep in mind that this script requires cURL to download the latest stable version of Ghost.
+Keep in mind that this script requires cURL to download the specified version of Ghost.

 Before you start the script make sure you modify the `GHOST_INSTALL_PATH` line with the correct path to your Ghost instance.